What the CLTV:CAC Ratio Reveals

 Understanding Customer Lifetime Value

-The formula’s NPV component reflects the discount of the value of money over time.
-In other words, a specific amount of money today is expected to be worth more than that same amount will be in 5 years, and the NPV accounts for that.
+The formula’s NPV component reflects the time value of money.
+In other words, a specific amount of money today is expected to be worth more than the same amount in 5 years, and the NPV accounts for that.

 To use the NPV, one would adopt an agreed-upon yearly discount rate and apply it based on the expected average number of years.
 A 5% annual discount rate would mean discounting future profits by roughly 5% per year (e.g., multiplying by about 0.95 for each year).

-While you could adjust for the time value of money as illustrated above, most businesses keep it simple and use Gross Profit (GP) directly.
-We will do the same here.
+While companies could adjust for the time value of money as illustrated above, most businesses keep it simple and use Gross Profit (GP).

 For GP, while some businesses reduce it by considering pertinent Operating Expenses (OPEX), many use unadjusted GP figures for this calculation.
-Notably, Compensation and Marketing spending, typically categorized as OPEX, are included in the computation of CAC below.
+Notably, Compensation and Marketing spending, typically categorized as OPEX, are included in the CAC computation below.

 For SaaS Companies and Contract-Based Businesses

-For SaaS companies and businesses with customer contracts, the average length of the relationship between the company and its customers is derived from the churn amongst the measured customer cohort.
+For SaaS companies and businesses with customer contracts, the average relationship length between the company and its customers is derived from churn within the measured customer cohort.

-The churn is calculated by dividing the number of customers in a cohort leaving the company over the measured period by the total number of customers in that same cohort at the beginning of the period.
+Churn is calculated by dividing the number of customers in a cohort who left the company during the measured period by the total number of customers in that same cohort at the beginning of the period.

 The formula could be: